prikhodkoos/sorting-time-analysis/README.md

 # sorting-time-analysis
-analysis of the influence of the number of duplicate elements in the sample on the sorting time by the heap sortmethod
+analysis of the influence of the number of duplicate elements in the sample on the sorting time by the heap sort method